/etc/cron.d/certbot: crontab entries for the certbot package

 openssl req -new -key client.key -sha256 -out client.csr

 You will be asked again to provide some details, this time about you.
-Those details will be available to server once your browser sends it the client certificate.
+Those details will be available to the server once your browser sends it the client certificate.
 You can safely leave the “challenge password” empty1.

 You can add the flag -aes-128-cbc to the first command if you want the private key for the client certificate to be encrypted.
-If you opt for it, you will be prompted for a pass phrase just like before.
+If you opt for it, you will be prompted for a passphrase just like before.

 Signing a Client Certificate

 The next step is to sign the certificate signing request from the last step.
-It is a good practice to overview it and make sure all the details are as expected, so you do not sign anything you would not intend to.
+It is a good practice to review it and make sure all the details are as expected, so you do not sign anything you would not intend to.

 openssl req -in client.csr -text -verify -noout | less